Chart Color Schemes

 Household Composition

-Glenfield Park has a typical household mix, with a lower-than-average median household size
+Glenfield Park has a typical household mix, with a fairly typical median household size

-Family households make up 67.7% of all households, including 26.6% couples with children, 25.2% couples without children, and 14.5% single parent families.
-Non-family households account for 32.3%, with lone person households at 29.1% and group households comprising 3.3%.
-The median household size is 2.4 people, which is smaller than the Rest of NSW average of 2.5.
+Family households account for 67.7% of all households, including 26.6% couples with children, 25.2% couples without children, and 14.5% single parent families.
+Non-family households constitute the remaining 32.3%, with lone person households at 29.1% and group households comprising 3.3%.
+The median household size is 2.4 people, which aligns with the average for the Rest of NSW.

 Frequently Asked Questions - Households